Artificial Pollination: Introduction, Types, Methods, Advantages

 Method III

-This technique is primarily suitable to plants like tomatoes, beans, peppers, etc. that self-pollinate.
+This technique is primarily suitable for plants like tomatoes, beans, peppers, etc. that self-pollinate.
 In this technique, fans are positioned above the branches to gently shake the stems, causing pollen grains to land on the stigma.

 Stages of Artificial Pollination